dru-44/breath/README.md

 # Hello, and welcome to Breath
-This is a basic HTML starter project .
+This is a Web development project .
 We have come up with a solution to try to address the importance and necessity of mental health and mindfulness which is not being stressed enough, through our easy to use website.

 ## What's in this project?